tenzir/tenzir/rfc/002-fault-tolerance/README.md

 #### Example: Load-based Scaling

-When VAST is deployed on top of an auto scaling engine, like Kubernetes or Nomad, we naturally model the components that are concerned with read and write paths into separate scaling groups.
+When Tenzir is deployed on top of an auto scaling engine, like Kubernetes or Nomad, we naturally model the components that are concerned with read and write paths into separate scaling groups.
 In this scenario new instances come and go depending on demand.
 The elasticity of the write side is automatically handled